Price: $125 Make a Payment

 Course Completion Requirements

-Completion requires learners to (1) view/attend the instructional presentation in full; (2) Complete informal learning assessment/reflection.
-Attendance will be monitored through Zoom; (3) Submit a course evaluation.
+Completion requires learners to (1) attend the instructional presentation in full; (2) Complete final reflection/informal assessment; (3) Submit a course evaluation.
+Attendance will be monitored by sign in sheet.

-Course requirements must be submitted no later than _____TBD_____date.
+Course requirements must be submitted no later than March 23rd, 2026.

 Audience